-Project cost: Cost of electricity generation from greenfield bioenergy plants is estimated to be (in May 2015 dollars) \$80/MWh at 5% real weighted-average cost of capital (WACC), \$85/MWh at 6%, \$90/MWh at 7% and \$96/MWh at 8% (details of the derivation of this number are included in Appendix 1).
-The project cost shown in this report (i.e. \$90/MWh) is based on 7% WACC and assumes a 20-year amortization period.
+Project cost: Cost of electricity generation from greenfield bioenergy plants is estimated to be (in January 2018 dollars) \$91/MWh at 5% real weighted-average cost of capital (WACC), \$99/MWh at 6.4%, \$103/MWh at 7% and \$109/MWh at 8% (details on the derivation of this number are included in Appendix 1).
+The project cost shown in this report (i.e. \$99/MWh) is based on 6.4% WACC and assumes a 20-year amortization period.
 The amortization period for bioenergy projects is influenced by fibre availability.
-Any micro-level projects trying to take advantage of near-term fibre availability which is forecasted to progressively declining over the next 10 years could have a shorter amortization period, thus resulting in a higher unit energy cost.
-As the development lead time for BC bioenergy projects is typically 4 years, it may be uneconomical for a new project to capture near-term elevated fibre availability.
+Any microlevel projects trying to take advantage of near-term fibre availability which is forecast to progressively declining over the next 10 years could have a shorter amortization period, thus resulting in a higher unit energy cost.
+As the development lead time for BC bioenergy projects is typically four years, it may be uneconomical for a new project to capture near-term elevated fibre availability.

 Delivered fuel cost includes: (1) commodity cost, which varies between regions, fuel categories and the existing competition for fuel; (2) delivery cost, which varies based on average regional transportation distance; and (3) cost for conversion to feedstock suitable for power generation.
-To estimate delivery cost, current average commodity costs by type and the average delivery cost to hypothetical plant locations were assumed for each region (these locations are identified in Map 2 on Page 16).
+To estimate delivery cost, current average commodity costs by type and the average delivery cost to hypothetical plant locations were assumed for each region (these locations are identified in Map 2 on Page 19).

 Exhibit 2 shows the cost of electricity by fuel type categories (i.e., weighted-average across all regions).
-In the current period, the cost of electricity generation using standing timber is \$214/MWh as compared to \$115/MWh when sawmill woodwaste (i.e., hog fuel) is used.
+In the current period, the cost of electricity generation using standing timber is \$254/MWh as compared to \$123/MWh when sawmill wood waste (i.e., hog fuel) is used.

-The determination of available unused biomass fuel within the province was calculated on a regional level, to ensure the fibre supply demands of the existing forest industry were recognized, localized and forecast in consideration for changes to the annual allowable cut.
+The determination of available, unused biomass fuel within the province was calculated on a regional level, to ensure the fibre supply demands of the existing forest industry were recognized, localized and forecast in consideration for changes to the annual allowable cut.
 Exhibit 3 summarizes the estimated potential volume (in GWh/year by fuel type) of sustainable bioenergy that currently exists within each planning region, as well as the corresponding delivered fuel cost.
-Note that \$90/MWh needs to be added to the delivered fibre cost to get the cost of energy.
+Note that \$99/MWh needs to be added to the delivered fibre cost to get the total cost of energy.